valekask/docs/NAMING.md

 __Exception__: With some properties, the negative form is what users overwhelmingly need to use.
 Choosing the positive case would force them to negate the property with ! everywhere.
 Instead, it may be better to use the negative case for that property.

 ### PREFER an imperative verb phrase for a function or method whose main purpose is a side effect
 Callable members can return a result to the caller and perform other work or side effects.
-In an imperative language like Dart, members are often called mainly for their side effect: they may change an object’s internal state, produce some output, or talk to the outside world.
+In an imperative language like TypeScript, members are often called mainly for their side effect: they may change an object’s internal state, produce some output, or talk to the outside world.

 Those kinds of members should be named using an imperative verb phrase that clarifies the work the member performs.